Markets

 Such conditions favor long-term investors and carry traders, rewarding patience and disciplined positioning through periodic retracements.

 A reversal toward 95.00 and below could occur if the BOJ tightens unexpectedly or intervenes aggressively.
-A global economic slowdown, especially in China, would weaken Australian exports and erode AUD/JPY support.
+A global economic slowdown, especially in China, would weaken Australian exports and erode support for AUD/JPY.

-A sudden shift in risk sentiment toward defensive assets would magnify Yen demand, pressuring the pair lower and unsettling speculative carry positions.
+A sudden shift in risk sentiment toward defensive assets would increase demand for the Yen, pressuring the pair lower and unsettling speculative carry positions.

 Traders should consider buying near structural supports with tight stops below key trend zones.
 The AUD/JPY forecast favors buying dips within the 98.00–100.00 range, targeting 105.00+ under favorable risk conditions.